-To better understand what goes into determining such a contrast, you must first step inside the mind of a vendor that has walked down both paths.
+To better understand what goes into determining such a contrast, you must first step inside the mind of a vendor.

-And one of the biggest hurdles in defining a vendor’s revenue generation model is determining not only who to sell to but, how to sell it.
+One of the biggest hurdles in defining a vendor’s revenue generation model is determining not only who to sell to but, how to sell.
 In other words, who presents vendors with the most lucrative opportunity: customers or channel partners?

 How to differentiate customers from channel partners in order to implement a revenue generation model

 Channel customers become interested in a product based on the justification of price versus value.
-Customers don’t usually seek to develop verbal or onsite communication with the vendor and don’t usually participate in joint marketing efforts (other than possible sales incentives or rebate programs).
+Customers don’t usually seek to develop verbal or onsite communication with the vendor.
+Customers also don’t usually participate in joint marketing efforts (other than possible sales incentives or rebate programs).

-Short or long term customers may perceive the vendor as a means to fortify their market value as an individual enterprise, not as a joint collaboration of B2B development.
+Short or long term customers may perceive the vendor as a means to fortify their market value as an individual enterprise.

 On the other hand, customers find little to no value in better understanding their vendor other than the product or service in which they sell.